Walter Schellenberg: Control of all intelligence operations

-Operation "Modellhut"
+Operation Modellhut

-Allied military intelligence documents dating from World War II, previously classified top secret, have been unearthed linking French couturier Coco Chanel to espionage activity in concert with Schellenberg, who reportedly was also one of her romantic liaisons.
-In 1943–1944, an operation codenamed "Modellhut" (Operation Model Hat) was conceived to capitalize on Chanel's long-standing associations with British aristocracy and specifically her friendship with Winston Churchill.
-Schellenberg recruited Chanel to act as an intermediary in a plan (proposed by Chanel) whose ultimate goal was to broker a separate peace between Nazi Germany and Britain independently of other Allied powers, but Operation Modellhut ultimately proved a failure.
+Allied military intelligence documents have been unearthed linking French couturier Coco Chanel to espionage activity in concert with Schellenberg, who reportedly was also one of her romantic liaisons.
+In 1943–1944, Operation Modellhut (Operation Model Hat) was conceived to capitalize on Chanel's long-standing associations with British aristocracy and her friendship with Winston Churchill.
+Schellenberg recruited Chanel to act as an intermediary in a plan (proposed by Chanel) whose goal was to broker a separate peace between Nazi Germany and Britain independently of other Allied powers; Operation Modellhut failed.

 Peace negotiations and capture

 During early 1945, Schellenberg encouraged Himmler to overthrow Hitler in order to negotiate a separate peace with the Western Allies, using as an excuse Hitler's poor health; however, Himmler never took action, but instead vacillated.
 He also convinced Himmler to meet with the former president of Switzerland, Jean-Marie Musy, who promised to pay in Swiss francs for the release of Jews.
 At the end of the war, Schellenberg was able to persuade Himmler to try negotiating with the Western Allies through Count Folke Bernadotte.
 Schellenberg had earlier in the year worked as an intermediary between Count Bernadotte and Himmler for the release and safe passage of a number of prisoners and inmates held in concentration camps through the Swedish Red Cross.

 In the spring of 1945, Schellenberg instigated further meetings with Count Bernadotte as an opening to the western powers.
-He personally went to Stockholm in April, 1945 to arrange the meetings for Himmler.
+He personally went to Stockholm in April 1945 to arrange the meetings for Himmler.
 Both Himmler and Schellenberg continued to believe that the Jews interned in concentration camps represented a bargaining chip for the Nazi leadership: one they could use to derive concessions from the Western allies.
 To foster goodwill for their negotiations, Schellenberg—with Himmler's consent—organised the transport of 1,700 Jews out of German-controlled territory to Switzerland and Sweden.
 Hitler found out and put a stop to further evacuations.